We’re baaaaack! And, Holy Moly, you guys- Greece was everything I thought it would be…and MORE.

 - Oia- known for it’s picturesque views, famous sunsets, and quaint village

 We chose Oia (pronounced “ee-yah”) and I’m so glad we did.
 The village did get crowded- especially when the cruise ships came in- but if we wanted peace and quiet, we just retreated to our hotel pool!
-Each hotel on the main strip in Oia has bodyguards (for lack of a better term) standing at the entrance of the downward staircases, so unless you are staying there, you can’t get in.
-It keeps the hotels nice and peaceful and quiet even when the main strip above is jam-packed.
+Each hotel on the main strip in Oia has guards standing at the entrance of the downward staircases, so unless you are staying there, you can’t get in.
+It keeps all the hotels nice and peaceful and quiet even when the main strip above is jam-packed.
 I highly recommend staying in Oia.
 It was the village where we spent most of our time (so it saved on many cab rides!) and I found it to be much more picturesque than Fira.
 I can’t speak about Akrotiri…because we never had any reason to go there, although I hear it’s peaceful and beautiful!

 Things to do/see in Santorini: